-Andrew Gardner, Ph.D., BCBA-D., (2005 University of Iowa, PhD in School Psychology) Associate Professor of Psychiatry.
+Andrew Gardner, Ph.D., BCBA-D., (University of Iowa, PhD) Associate Professor of Psychiatry.
 Dr. Gardner completed an internship at The Kennedy Krieger Institute Neurobehavioral Outpatient Clinic and a postdoctoral fellowship in Pediatrics at The Johns Hopkins University School of Medicine and The Kennedy Krieger Institute.
 Dr. Gardner is a clinical supervisor in the Child and Adolescent track at the Behavioral Pediatrics Clinic and the Children’s Clinics for Rehabilitation Services.

 Michael Grandner, Ph.D., M.T.R., C.B.S.M., F.A.A.S.M., F.A.H.A., Director of the Behavioral Sleep Medicine Clinic, and Assistant Professor of Psychiatry, Medicine, Psychology, and Nutritional Sciences.
 Dr. Grandner received his Ph.D. from San Diego State University / University of California, San Diego from the Joint Doctoral Program in Clinical Psychology, Behavioral Medicine Track.
 He is the Director of the Sleep and Health Research Program at the University of Arizona and he is certified in Behavioral Sleep Medicine by the American Board of Sleep Medicine.
 He is supervisor of the Behavioral Sleep Medicine rotation.

-Joanna Katsanis, PhD (1993, University of Minnesota).
-Associate Professor of Psychiatry and Psychology, Director of Clinical Training.
-Dr. Katsanis' research interests include vulnerability factors for schizophrenia, alcoholism and affective disorder.
-Her clinical interests include cognitive behavior therapy, sleep disorders, group psychotherapy, and personality assessment.
+Joanna Katsanis, PhD (University of Minnesota).
+Associate Professor of Psychiatry, Pediatrics and Psychology, Director of Psychology Training.
+Dr. Katsanis is also the Director of the Child and Adolescent Anxiety Clinic.
+Her clinical interests include anxiety, mood disorders, telemental health, health psychology, and psychological assessment.

 Gustavo Perez, Ph.D.
-(University of Texas at Austin, PhD in School Psychology).
+(University of Texas at Austin, PhD).
 Dr. Perez completed an internship at the University of New Mexico School of Medicine Department of Psychiatry.
-He is a supervisor for the Serious Mental Illness Track.
+He is a supervisor for the General Mental Health/Serious Mental Illness Track.